Bride of the Gorilla: Production

+The film's working title was The Face in the Water.

+Writer and director Curt Siodmak considered switching the roles of Lon Chaney Jr. and Raymond Burr, but because of Chaney's deteriorating appearance, the idea was dropped.

 The film was shot in 10 days.

-The film's working title was The Face in the Water.
-Curt Siodmak considered switching the roles of Lon Chaney Jr. and Raymond Burr, but because of Chaney's deteriorating appearance, the idea was dropped.
+Reception

+Dennis Schwartz in a modern review said, "Siodmak’s serious manner of storytelling and stagy presentation never reaches the potential camp fun this mindless film could have been if it just let itself go ape.
+Though far from being one of the worst films ever, it can only settle for mediocrity as a magical film where the magic just didn’t work."